ELMERIKH/DSC2/readme.md

 DISCLAIMER :
 -------------------------------

 ME The author takes NO responsibility and/or liability for how you choose to use any of the tools/source code/any files provided.
-ME The author and anyone affiliated with will not be liable for any losses and/or damages in connection with use of Beryl.
-By using Beryl or any files included, you understand that you are AGREEING TO USE AT YOUR OWN RISK.
-Once again Beryl is for EDUCATION and/or RESEARCH purposes ONLY.
+ME The author and anyone affiliated with will not be liable for any losses and/or damages in connection with use of DSC2.
+By using DSC2 or any files included, you understand that you are AGREEING TO USE AT YOUR OWN RISK.
+Once again DSC2 is for EDUCATION and/or RESEARCH purposes ONLY.